-These are made from the more high-tech fabrics like DCF, ULTRA, and similar near waterproof material, with limited stitching and a focus on the basics.
+These are made from more high-tech fabrics like DCF, ULTRA, and similar waterproof materials, with limited stitching and a focus on the basics.

 Choosing ultralight packs will inevitably cause the backpack to have less weight-bearing capability before becoming uncomfortable and a direct trade-off in the cost, which escalates fast the lighter your backpack becomes.

-This being said, many ultralight backpacks can weigh under a pound, like the 10.9 oz Zpacks NERO Dyneema pack I love to use and review here, to around two pounds whereas traditional packs can easily weigh four pounds or more!
+This being said, many ultralight backpacks can weigh under a pound, to around two pounds whereas traditional packs can easily weigh four pounds or more!